seanreid1997/code-institute-p1/README.md

  ## Acknowledgements

  <ul>
- <li>I would like t othank my mentor Mo Shami for his patience and advice during this project.
-I had started the project on the wrong foot but he brought it back in time for me to finish before the deadline.</li>
+ <li>I would like to thank my mentor Mo Shami for his patience and advice during this project.
+I had started the project on the wrong foot but he tried to help salvage what we could.</li>
- <li>I would like to thank Developer Ana Runje, whos project README structure inspired my own.</li>
- <li>I would also like to thank the Stack Overflow community as well for help with a number of queries i had during this time</li>
+ <li>I would also like to thank the Stack Overflow community as well for their advice</li>
  <li>And lastly I would like to thank the Code Institute student care team for the continued support.</li>
  </ul>